Skip to Main Content

 • look up readily available information, such as legal citation verifications, addresses or telephone numbers

-• assist patrons with locating resources not found in the law library collection
+• assist with locating resources not found in the law library collection

 • refer patrons to other libraries or institutions for materials